bilibili/LastOrder/README.md

 # LastOrder
-LastOrder is a StarCraft AI bot developed by Bilibili AI Research.
+LastOrder is a StarCraft AI bot developed by Bilibili AI Lab.

 LastOrder use a pre-trained model to do macro action selection during game.
 The pre-trained model combines APE-X DQN with LSTM and is trained distributively on cluster.